-- Daily shave, bath, change inner wears, socks, wear clean & pressed formal dress (dark coloured trouser and light coloured shirt, preferably full sleeves), wear neck tie, etc. while working in the field.
+- Daily shave, bath, change inner wears, socks, wear clean & pressed formal dress (dark-colored trouser and light-colored shirt, preferably full sleeves), wear a necktie, etc. while working in the field.

 - Wear belt (formal – leather one), and shoes (formal either black or brown) neatly polished.

-- Apply deo or perfume as many times as possible so that you don’t emit bad odour.
+- Apply deo or perfume as many times as possible so that you don’t emit the bad odor.